nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Objects and Classes - Lab/City Taxes/README.md

     collectTaxes() - Increase treasury by population * taxRate applyGrowth(percentage) - Increase population by given percentage applyRecession(percentage) - Decrease treasury by given percentage

+Round down the values after each calculation.

+### Input:

+Your solution will receive three valid parameters.
+The methods that expect parameters will be tested with valid input.